neurologic/Comparative-Animal-Behavior/intro.md

+# Welcome

-# Welcome to Comparative Animal Behavior
+...to Comparative Animal Behavior

 Become proficient in skills required to study animal behavior scientifically.